Unboxed-Software/solana-course/content/solana-nft.md

 **Demo Starter Code:** [https://github.com/ZYJLiu/metaplex-starter](https://github.com/ZYJLiu/metaplex-starter)

 Let's begin by downloading the starter code.
-The starter code includes an "assets" folder and the configuration file for our candy machine, "config.json".
+The starter code includes an "assets" folder and the configuration file for our Candy Machine, "config.json".

 ### 2. Setup